jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 rm: cannot remove '.#readme-delete-dot-sharp-emacs-lock-files.txt': Operation not permitted
 ```

-I can delete them from Windows Explorer in Windows 10, but if there
+I can delete them from File Explorer in Windows 10/11, but if there
 are many such files, in many directories, it is tedious to do it that
 way.

-I can delete them from a `cmd.exe` command prompt in the Windows 10
+I can delete them from a `cmd.exe` command prompt in the Windows host
-host machine.
-The only way I have found so far that succeeds is like
+machine.
+The only way I have found so far that succeeds is like this:
-this:

 ```cmd.exe
 C:\Users\jfingerh> cd "OneDrive - Intel Corporation"